 - The appeal process is the final recourse for candidates who were unable to engage with the IFoA’s other procedures at the right time.
 If you have any issues during your exam sitting, it is very important that you seek advice and assistance at the earliest opportunity; the IFOA will always give assistance when required

 If you want to raise an issue about any aspect of the exam, which is outside of the appeals procedure, you can make a complaint.

 Important information for candidates who sat examinations in April

 Candidates who sat examinations in April can view the relevant instructions in Essential Documents.
-Please make sure this document, particularly the Covid 19 Appendix to Appeals Policy relating to the April 2020 exams, are read and understood prior to submitting an appeal.
+Please make sure this document relating to the April 2021 exams, is read and understood prior to submitting an appeal.

 You may make an appeal on the following grounds:

 - Irregular procedure or improper conduct of an assessment.